werkt/bazel-buildfarm-wiki/ContentAddressableStorage.md

 ## Worker CAS

 Working hand in hand with the Shard CAS implementation, the Worker CAS leverages a requisite on-disk store to provide a CAS from its CASFileCache.
 Since the worker maintains a large cache of inputs for use with actions, this CAS is routinely populated from downloads due to operation input fetches in addition to uploads from the Shard frontend.

+### CasFileCache
+The worker's CAS file cache uses persistent disk storage.
+It's implementation stresses particular properties of the filesystem which not all filesystem format's support.  ext4 is not supported.
+A format that is supported is xfs.
+The layout of the files are ordered such that file content remains on the root of the cache directory, while folders contain hard links back to these rooted files.
+This avoids unnecessary duplication of files.